sauvc/rulebook/rulebook.md

   - Any team that fails to complete setting their AUV within five minutes can resume the setting up again once the game starts.
   - Setting up during the game uses the allocated time for the tasks and game.
   - The AUV can only start from the start zone.
 This is the only place where the AUV is allowed to be on the water surface.
-  - The AUV should start its maneuver only after it has completely submerged in the water.
+  - The AUV should start its maneuver only after it has **completely submerged** in the water.

 ### Retries
 - A retry attempt can be made only after the judges' permission.
 - The AUV will be passed to the two designated team members standing beside the pool by the divers.
-- A retry would mean that the AUV starts from the start zone with zero points.
+- A retry would mean that the AUV starts from the start zone with 0 points.
 - A maximum of 15 minutes is allowed including all the retries.
 - The attempt with the highest score (including retries) will be considered for final scoring.